The grading and remediation policies by curriculum phase.

 All students with a Fail will be contacted by e-mail from the Associate Dean for Medical Education or designee at the time of grade posting with a description of the assessment(s) to be retaken.
 Students will contact the Assessment Coordinator within 10 business days following grade receipt to discuss the logistics of retaking designated assessment(s).
 Note: students receiving a grade of Fail will be required to re-register for the block and pay tuition for the remediation per SEC guidelines.
 Note: the "Fail" grade for the first attempt, even if successfully remediated, will remain on the student's transcript.

-• Phase 1 – Semester 1 and Semester 2: Remediation needs to be completed by July 10 nearest the end of that academic year.
+- Phase 1 – Semester 1 and Semester 2: Remediation needs to be completed by the week before the beginning of orientation.
 Students may complete during winter and spring breaks if agreeable to the block director.

 The Grading Committee determines the remediation plan for a specific component(s) entailing retaking the same or comparable assessments to those taken previously in the above domain(s) demonstrating weakness.
 Students are not allowed to review examinations after the deadline described in the Exam Review Policy.

-To determine the outcome of remediation, the results of remedial assessment(s) will replace the original one(s) and the student’s final grade for the block will be recalculated following completion of all activities designated by the Grading Committee.
-If this new grade is above the final minimum passing score for the block, the student will receive a Pass.
+To determine the outcome of remediation, the results of remedial assessment(s) will replace the original one(s) and the student’s final grade for the block will be recalculated following completion of activities in the sequence designated by the Grading Committee.
+Once this new grade is above the final minimum passing score for the block, the student will receive a Pass.
 If below the minimum passing score, the results will be reviewed by the Grading Committee for determination of the Final Grade.

 Students who fail block remediations will be referred to the Student Evaluation Committee for action (see SEC guidelines).